Follow Brent in USD per barrel with clear source notes, a WTI cross-check, and paths to history, currency pages, and FAQs.

 Daily USD per barrel (Brent) from verified public sources.
 Primary and backup feeds are cross-checked when dates overlap.
 Informational only—not investment advice.

 Tip: move the pointer over the plot (or drag on touch) to read date and price at that point.
+Tap, drag, or focus the chart and use arrow keys.

 Macro and futures headlines below are third-party RSS items for context only—not trading advice.

-Last successful price ingest (UTC): May 14, 2026, 8:01 AM
+Last successful price ingest (UTC): Jul 11, 2026, 12:36 AM

-Source: Quote: Stooq Quote · BR.F · History: FRED · DCOILBRENTEU
+Source: History: FRED · DCOILBRENTEU

 How we choose sources & cross-checks (home methodology) →